Long-Term disability (LTD) insurance is a valuable plan the university provides to eligible full time faculty and staff.

 In the event that a Saint Louis University employee becomes ill or disabled, this long-term disability interrupts the employees earning ability and the economic impact can be severe.
-The group Long Term Disability insurance provided by Mutual of Omaha effective September 1, 2009, is designed to replace a substantial part of lost income in the event of total disability.
+The group long term disability insurance provided by New York Life (previously Cigna) is designed to replace a substantial part of lost income in the event of total disability.

 Benefits begin after three months of disability or the exhaustion of sick leave not to exceed six months.
 The plan pays 60% of salary up to $15,000 per month.
 Benefits will be reduced by payments received under Workers' Compensation and/or Social Security laws.

-The coverage will continue to include all features of the current coverage including distinctive features such as possible benefits to disabled employees up to age 68 and continuation of retirement contributions to those employees who participate at this time.
+The coverage will continue to include all features of the current coverage including distinctive features such as possible benefits to disabled employees and continuation of retirement contributions to those employees who participate at this time.